-Jonathan received a Bachelors in Music Composition from the Indiana University Jacobs School of Music (2001-2005) where he studied with P.Q.
+He began studying composition with Frank Felice at Butler University, and pursued his Bachelors degree from the Indiana University Jacobs School of Music (2001-2005).
+There he studied with P.Q.
 Phan, Claude Baker, David Dzubay and Emile Naoumoff (piano/composition).
 In 2010 he graduated with a Masters in Choral Conducting from Butler University, studying with Eric Stark and Henry Leck.
-Jonathan also spent July of 2006 in Paris, France as part of the European American Music Alliance (EAMA).
-There he studied counterpoint, theory, harmony and composition/orchestration with renowned French composer Michel Merlet.
+Jonathan also spent a summer in Paris, France as part of the European American Music Alliance (EAMA) where he studied counterpoint, theory, harmony and composition/orchestration with French composer Michel Merlet.

-Much of Jonathan’s work is written for the human voice, drawing inspiration from a multitude of Christian texts, both old and new.
-He has received commissions from many choirs, including the Indianapolis Symphonic Choir, the Sanctuary Choir of Second Presbyterian Church of Indianapolis and the Ohio Northern University Singers.
+Much of Jonathan’s work is written for the human voice, drawing inspiration from a multitude of texts.
+He has written for many choirs, including the Indianapolis Symphonic Choir, the Sanctuary Choir of Second Presbyterian Church of Indianapolis and the Ohio Northern University Singers.